FMODetect: Robust Detection of Fast Moving Objects: Abstract

 \section{Abstract}

-We propose the first learning-based approach for detection and trajectory estimation of fast moving objects.
+We propose the first learning-based approach for fast moving objects detection.
 Such objects are highly blurred and move over large distances within one video frame.
 Fast moving objects are associated with a deblurring and matting problem, also called deblatting.
-Instead of solving the complex deblatting problem jointly, we split the problem into matting and deblurring and solve them separately.
-The proposed method first detects all fast moving objects as a truncated distance function to the trajectory.
-Subsequently, a matting and fitting network for each detected object estimates the object trajectory and its blurred appearance without background.
-For the sharp appearance estimation, we propose an energy minimization based deblurring.
-The state-of-the-art methods are outperformed in terms of trajectory estimation and sharp appearance reconstruction.
+We show that the separation of deblatting into consecutive matting and deblurring allows achieving real-time performance, i.e.~an order of magnitude speed-up, and thus enabling new classes of application.
+The proposed method detects fast moving objects as a truncated distance function to the trajectory by learning from synthetic data.
+For the sharp appearance estimation and accurate trajectory estimation, we propose a matting and fitting network that estimates the blurred appearance without background, followed by an energy minimization based deblurring.
+The state-of-the-art methods are outperformed in terms of recall, precision, trajectory estimation, and sharp appearance reconstruction.
 Compared to other methods, such as deblatting, the inference is of several orders of magnitude faster and allows applications such as real-time fast moving object detection and retrieval in large video collections.